Ford N-series tractor: 8N

 The 8N was equipped with running boards and was painted lighter gray on the sheetmetal and red on the body.
 It was the first Ford tractor to feature a clutch on the left side and independent brakes on the right.
 The wide-spaced front wheel design of the 9N and 2N was retained.
 In 1950 the 8N design changed to feature a side-mounted distributor, as well a Proofmeter (combined speedometer, tachometer, hour meter) located on the lower right portion of the dash.

+The Funk Aircraft Company offered conversions for Ford Tractors until the factory burnt down in late 1952.